Pete Barbutti

-Pete Barbutti (born May 4, 1934) is an American comedian and musician.
-He made about 15 appearances on The Tonight Show Starring Johnny Carson, from 1971 through 1992.
-In the early 1980s Barbutti also hosted a short-lived variety show called Pete's Place.
+Pete Barbutti (born Pete Rocco Barbuti, May 4, 1934) is an American comedian and musician.
+He made 38 appearances on The Tonight Show Starring Johnny Carson from 1971 through 1992.
+In 1983 he also hosted a short-lived variety show called Pete's Place.

+Originally starting in the entertainment industry as a polka accordionist as a teenager, he switched to comedy, but still used his musical talents in his comedy routines, such as the "cordeen teacher".

+Barbutti has lived in Las Vegas since 1960; he currently performs as one-fourth of the comedy troupe "The Four Jokers", which is based in Nevada.

 Early life

-Barbutti was born in Scranton, Pennsylvania.